 Campaign: A single, targeted email sending effort; a one-time send to a pre-established group of contacts.

-Cancelled Order: This event is tracked when a customer creates an order in your store but then cancels the order before fulfillment.
+Canceled Order: This event is tracked when a customer creates an order in your store but then cancels the order before fulfillment.
 NOTE: This metric is only available for certain integrations.

 Checkout Started: The event triggering this metric varies depending on how data is coming to Klaviyo: